IronBazooka999/aps-plus/README.md

 # APS++

-## Setting up your server in Glitch
+## Setting up your server in Glitch (Not supported)

+**Please note that using APS++ on glitch and the original APS project built on Glitch are no longer supported.
+We are not responsible for issues that manifest if you use this method.**

 Once you've created a Glitch (https://glitch.com) project using the template, follow these steps: